turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 _Note: You might see an error like `No such file or directory` - if so, make sure that you are running your test from the main directory of your app.
 You will want to always work from that main directory_

-That makes sense, since we haven't created the file.
+That makes sense, since we haven't created the `idea` file that we're trying to test.
 Do that now:

 {% terminal %}
 mkdir -p lib/ideabox